loro-dev/columnar/README.md

 - 🗜️ Utilizes columnar storage in conjunction with various compression strategies to significantly reduce the size of the encoded content.
 - 🔄 Built-in forward and backward compatibility solutions, eliminating the need for maintaining additional version codes.
 - 🌳 Supports nested columnar storage.
-- 🗃️ Offers additional compression for each column.
 - 📦 Supports list and map containers
 - 🔄 Supports deserialization using iterator format.